-Putting leases on balance sheet will increase the focus on lease accounting and the practical and commercial implications, outlined in separate sections below, may be significant.
+Putting leases on balance sheet will increase the focus on lease accounting and the practical and commercial implications may be significant.

 The new accounting for leases will affect your financials and metrics.
-According to a recent PwC study, on transition to the new standard EBITDA will increase 13% and debt 22% for the average listed company.* When key leases are renewed, it will increase liabilities overnight and interest expense in the following years.
+According to a recent PwC study, on transition to the new standard EBITDA will increase by 13% and debt will increase by 22% for the average listed company.* When key leases are renewed, it will increase debt overnight and interest expense in the following years.